Friday 27th June 2008

 Spending by New Zealand households fell 0.4% in the first quarter after rising 0.5% in the final three months of 2007, the GDP report showed.
 Separate figures showed the nation's annual merchandise trade deficit widened in May on soaring costs of oil imports.

 Warehouse cited a "marked downturn" in consumer spending in its statement today.
 Briscoe yesterday described the retail market as "extremely difficult."

 "Consumer confidence and retail spending have deteriorated markedly in recent weeks in response to increasing inflationary pressures on fuel and the cost of living," Warehouse said.
 A downturn in consumer spending since late May "has significantly reduced the company's sales and margin expectations for the remainder of the financial year."

-Briscoe, operator of the Briscoes Homewares, Living & Giving, Urban Loft and Rebel Sports stores yesterday cut is first-half earnings forecast to NZ$2 million to NZ$3 million.
+Briscoe Group yesterday cut its first-half profit forecast for the second time in two months.
+The operator of the Briscoes Homewares, Living & Giving, Urban Loft and Rebel Sports stores yesterday cut is first-half earnings forecast to NZ$2 million to NZ$3 million.

-Duke cited increases in labour, distribution, and fuel costs and said the company will be taking "significant further actions" to cut costs further in the second half.
+Duke cited increases in labour, distribution and fuel costs and said the company will be taking "significant further actions" to cut costs further in the second half.

 Consumer confidence collapsed to a 17-year low in the June quarter, according to a Westpac Banking Corp survey this week.

 No comments yet